ravikanagpal/AI_React_Chat_Bot/README.md

 - Docker (If using Docker for setting it up)
 - Python 3.12 and pip (If setting up locally)
+- SQLite: Ensure SQLite is available, as it's required for chat history storage.

 ### Using Docker
 1. Clone the repository: